-If you are travelling independently it is advisable that you take a backpack (Rucksack) rather than a suitcase - you may have to walk distances to find accommodation etc. and a backpack will make like a lot easier.
+If you are travelling independently it is advisable that you take a backpack (Rucksack) rather than a suitcase - you may have to walk distances to find accommodation etc. and a backpack will make life a lot easier.

-It is wise to line you baggage with polythene to protect it against dust and damp.
 Make sure that it is the right size or a good strong make and sits comfortably on your back.

 Pocket knife - Swiss Army is the best